jeroenouw/AngularMaterialFirebase/README.md

 To build the project run `npm run dist`.

 ## Development
-For own projects please use different keys in app.component.ts:
+For own projects please use different keys in `app.component.ts`:
 ``` firebase.initializeApp({ ```
 ```     // For other projects use different keys```
 ```    apiKey: '[YOUR_KEY]',```